Skip to content

 An initiative to correct inaccurate addiction terminology in the media and medical community.

-We speak about prescribed benzodiazepine harm and related topics in the media, including print, video, podcast, and in a professional capacity at various events and conferences.
-To see some of our work visit Media Outreach and Professional Speaking.
-A playlist of some of our podcasts is available on Spotify.
+AWe speak about prescribed benzodiazepine harm and related topics in the media, including print, video, podcast, and in a professional capacity at various events and conferences.
+To see some of our work, visit our Press Room and Professional Speaking.
+A playlist of some of our podcast appearances is available on Spotify.

 We developed our own literature regarding safe benzodiazepine deprescribing and speak regularly about the importance of safer cessation.
 See resources and our impact for more information.